DKDS: A Benchmark Dataset of Degraded Kuzushiji Documents with Seals for Detection and Binarization: Conclusion

 \section{Conclusion}

-Binarizing degraded Kuzushiji document images presents significant challenges, particularly when seals overlap with the characters.
+Document binarization of degraded pre-modern Japanese documents presents significant challenges, particularly when seals overlap with Kuzushiji characters.
 Effectively removing seal interference while preserving or restoring character details remains a critical problem.
 Notably, no publicly available dataset currently contains Kuzushiji documents with seals, limiting the development of methods for this task.

-To address this gap, we constructed the Degraded Kuzushiji Documents with Seals (DKDS) dataset by collecting and integrating pre-modern Kuzushiji document images with high-resolution images of ancient seals.
-We detail the construction process of the DKDS dataset and define two task tracks based on it: (1) text and seal detection, and (2) document binarization.
-Furthermore, we provide baseline evaluation results for several classical methods to facilitate future research.
+To address this gap, we constructed the Degraded Kuzushiji Documents with Seals (DKDS) dataset by combining pre-modern Kuzushiji document images with high-resolution images of ancient seals.
+We detail the construction process of the DKDS dataset and define two task tracks: Kuzushiji character and seal detection, and document binarization.
+Furthermore, we provide baseline evaluation results for several classical and deep learning-based methods to facilitate future research.

-Notably, the selected Kuzushiji document dataset includes corresponding Unicode character mappings and OCR annotations, providing valuable resources for training models on both document binarization and OCR tasks.
-In future work, we plan to jointly design and train models for these tasks, aiming to develop an end-to-end system capable of efficiently and accurately converting Kuzushiji characters into modern Japanese in degraded pre-modern Japanese documents.
+In addition, the selected Kuzushiji document dataset includes corresponding Unicode character mappings and OCR annotations, providing valuable resources for training models for both document binarization and OCR tasks.
+In future work, we plan to jointly design and train models for these tasks, aiming to develop an end-to-end system capable of efficiently and accurately converting Kuzushiji characters into modern Japanese from degraded pre-modern Japanese documents.